sharduul/chalk/_posts/2017-9-5-angular-gmail-multi-select-control.md

 This was a super simple implementation of Gmail-like multi-checker/multi-select control in AngularJS and UI-Bootstrap.

 We learned how to create a wrapper component.
 You can leverage that component to perform any task you that might like.
 You can select all, some or none of of the items using the dropdown or the list itself.

+If you want to get started with Kendo UI or want to learn how to customize them, [here is something interesting for you](http://ngninja.com/posts/kendo-multi-select-widget).

 Please let me know if you need more clarification on any part of the implementation.
 Also, do suggest how we can improve this control to do some awesome things.